guest271314/captureSystemAudio/README.md

 <h6>Optional</h6>

-`opus-tools`, `mkvtoolnix`, `ffmpeg` to convert WAV to Opus or different codec and write track to Matroska, WebM, or other media container supported at the system.
+`opus-tools`, `mkvtoolnix`, `ffmpeg` or other native code application or to convert WAV to Opus or different codec and write track to Matroska, WebM, or other media container supported at the system.

 <h5>Usage</h5>